 - Blended orientation – new students can attend a blended induction and orientation experience, allowing interaction with peers and tutors, both in person and remotely.

-- Face-to-face learning – students can expect to attend classes or workshops at our Kilburn campus at least one day a week, although exact details will depend on your course and timetable.
-Your day on site will focus on the more practical, creative and interactive aspects of your programme, such as performance workshops and studio-based work.
+- Face-to-face learning – students can expect to attend classes or workshops at our Kilburn or Queen's Park campus at least two days a week, although exact details will depend on your course and timetable.
+Your days on site will focus on the more practical, creative and interactive aspects of your programme, such as performance workshops and studio-based work.
 Once it’s safe to do so, we plan for everyone to be back on campus three days a week as usual.

-- Small class sizes – due to social distancing, classes won’t include more than 12 students, meaning your learning experience will be rewarding and safe, with 2-meter-plus distancing in almost all teaching spaces.
+- Small class sizes – due to social distancing, classes will be timetabled to ensure your learning experience will be rewarding and safe, with 1-meter-plus distancing in almost all teaching spaces.

 - Online interactive learning – the remainder of your contact hours will be delivered online, in the form of interactive group sessions on Microsoft Teams.
 This learning will be supported by a range of resources and supporting materials on our virtual learning platform, Canvas.
 We'll be following our usual student-centred approach, so you can expect plenty of breakout activity and collaborative learning!